 Our Fellows present their research and writing projects during lunchtime talks during the Fall and Spring academic semesters, typically every other Tuesday.
 These presentations—free and open to the public—are offered during the lunch hour, between noon and 1 pm, at the VFH Conference Center at 145 Ednam Drive.
 A casual lunch is provided for attendees.

-Fall 2015 Semester talks are listed below, and upcoming talks can also be found on the VFH Events Calendar.
+Spring 2016 Semester talks are listed below, and upcoming talks can also be found on the VFH Events Calendar.

 Slow Train to Eminence: The Life of Arthur Ashe